 - Avoid getting the leather wet.
 If it does get wet, blot with a clean, absorbent cloth and let air dry.

-- Never use harsh chemicals or solvents on bovine leather.
+- Never use harsh chemicals or solvents.

 - Store in a cool, dry place.